rekalogika/rekalogika-docs/docs/analytics/06-aggregate-function/03-count-distinct.md

 :::warning

-Like with other implementations of Count Distinct in data warehousing and parallel computing, this function returns an approximate count of distinct values, not an exact count.
+As with other implementations of Count Distinct in data warehousing and parallel computing, this function returns an approximate count of distinct values, not an exact count.

 :::